zopefoundation/fanstatic/doc/configuration.rst

 versioning
 ----------

+If you turn on versioning, Fanstatic will automatically include a version identifier in the resource URLs it generates and injects into web pages.
+This means that for each version of your Javascript resource its URL will be unique.
+The Fanstatic publisher will set cache headers for versioned resource URLs so that they will be cached forever by web browsers and caching proxies [#well]_.

 By default, versioning is disabled, because it needs some extra explanation.
-We highly recommend you to enable it however, as the performance benefits are potentially huge and it's safe to do so.
+We highly recommend you to enable it however, as the performance benefits are potentially huge and it's usually entirely safe to do so.
 See also ``devmode`` if you want to use versioning during development.

-If you turn on versioning, Fanstatic will automatically include a version identifier in the resource URLs it generates and injects into web pages.
-The Fanstatic publisher will respond to versioned resource URLs with instructions to cache them forever [#well]_.

 The benefit of versioning is that all resources will be cached forever by web browsers.
 This means that a web browser will never talk to the server to request a resource again once it retrieved it once, as long as it is still in its cache.
-This puts less load on your web application: it only needs to publish the resource once for a user, as long as the resource remains in that user's cache.
+This puts less load on your web
+application: it only needs to publish the resource once for a user, as long as the resource remains in that user's cache.

 If you use a server-side cache such as Squid or Varnish, the situation is even better: these will hold on to the cached resources as well,